derickfay/BibDesk-Ulysses-integration/README.md

 # BibDesk-Ulysses-integration
-A suite of scripts to allow use of Ulysses as a collection of reading notes linked from corresponding BibDesk publication records
+A suite of scripts to facilitate use of Ulysses as a collection of reading notes linked from corresponding BibDesk publication records